davide3011/palladium-ln/doc/node-operators-guide/faq.md

-The lack of funding locked messages is a bug we are trying to debug here at issue [5336](https://github.com/ElementsProject/lightning/issues/5366), if you have encountered this issue please drop us a comment and any information that may be helpful.
+The lack of funding locked messages is a known upstream issue.
+If you encounter it, please open an issue in the Palladium Lightning repository.

 If this didn't work it could be that the peer is simply not caught up with the blockchain and hasn't seen the funding confirm yet.
 In this case we can either wait or force a unilateral close: